Greenhouse gas emissions in Kentucky: Greenhouse gas inventory

 The major source of carbon dioxide emissions was fossil fuel combustion (96%), the majority of which is utility coal.
 Minor emissions came from cement and lime production and forest/grassland conversion.
 Carbon dioxide sinks (i.e., an increase in forest carbon storage) offset about 26% of the total carbon dioxide emissions.

 Sources of methane emissions were coal mining (73%), domesticated animals (12%), landfills (10%), manure management (3%), and natural gas/oil extraction (2%).

 Nitrous oxide emissions were from fertilizer use.
 Sources of perfluorocarbons were HCFC-22 production (91%) and aluminum production (9%).

-Kentucky's emissions in 1990 were 9.6 MTCE per capita, compared to 1990 U.S. emissions of 6.4 MTCE per capita.
-Kentucky's per capita emissions are high due to the large volume of coal-related activities in the state.
+Compared to the 1990 U.S. emissions of 6.4 MTCE per capita, Kentucky's emissions were 9.6 MTCE per person.
+Due to the substantial amount of coal-related activities taking place in Kentucky, the state has high emissions per person.

 Coal-seam fires

 A great deal of greenhouse gas emissions and toxic pollutants in Kentucky originate in coal-seam fires.
-These can continue to burn for hundreds of years due to the low supply of oxygen leading to a slow rate of burn.
+These can continue to burn for hundreds of years due to the low supply of oxygen leading to a slow rate of skin burns.